Thankful for the Cross

 As we approach the Christmas season, there are many who will celebrate the birth of Jesus.
 While I don’t agree Jesus was born in December, I do know He was born and that’s a reason to be thankful.
+I remain thankful for the cross.
 I’m more grateful Jesus died than that He was born.
 Stay with me for a second.

 Imagine that the Messiah was born – He fulfilled all the prophecies about His birth.
 He lived His life and fulfilled all the prophecies of Isaiah and the Old Testament seers.
 He healed the sick, raised the dead, and gave sight to the blind.
 He taught and exemplified the love of God the Father for His children.
 Fast-forward three and a half years to the Garden of Gethsemane –